alonjacovi/alonjacovi.github.io/_pages/about.md

   - /about.html
 ---

-# This site is currently being worked on.
-Please check in later!

 I am a Ph.D student under the supervision of Prof. Yoav Goldberg, at the Natural Language Processing lab of Bar Ilan University.

 My research interests are mainly in *explainable artificial intelligence* and *neural network interpretability*, with focus on natural language processing.
 I am also working on *imperfect information learning*, such as positive-unlabeled learning, in the context of NLP.